xiexun-code/effective-gain-spectrum-drive-pulses-spectrum/README.md

 # square-spectrum-within-anomalous-dispersion-cavity

-relate to submissing manuscript 'Pulses with square spectra observed in an anomalous dispersion mode-locked laser' This code helps to reproduct the simulation result in the manuscript.
-All parameters and  results are the same as them in the article
+The project pertains to the recently submitted manuscript titled "Pulses with Square Spectra Observed in an Anomalous Dispersion Mode-Locked Laser."
+This code is designed to reproduce the simulation results presented in the manuscript, ensuring that all parameters and outcomes match those reported in the article.

 The project is supported by : MATLAB version: 2021b